forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Possible Causes: A key reason for low cases are likely the warming temperatures, especially in the Southern states.
 The vaccination program reduces the number of severe cases [to check if fatality rate lowered].

+### Tropical Africa
+Especially in urban settings where living conditions are likely dense, very high rates of asymptomatic/mild SARS-2 spread are observed:
+* [Sagara et al](#summary-sagara) observed measured the seroprevalence in July and December in rural and urban regions of Mali:
+  * In urban settings the seroprevalence increased from about 20% to 70%.
+  * In rural settings from about 5% to 35 - 55%.
+  * Seroconversion was not associated to experienced symptoms, however seroconversion was slightly associated to as for medical advice.
+* In Zambia during the first Covid wave [Mulenga et al](#summary-mulenga) observed a PCR positive rate of about 10% in urban settings and 3% in rural settings.
+* [Quashie et al](#summary-quashie) observe seroprevalences of ranging from 10-15% (shopping malls, formal employees, higher education) to 25% (markets, informal employees) in August 2020.
+In February the pattern changes: The seroprevalences is now higher in the formal sector with about 25% compared to about 20% in the informal sector. //=> possibly indicates droplet transmission in the early spread since with aerosol spread on would except shopping malls to be hit first.
+But with dense crowds and (semi-)confined aerosol spread is also possible.

 ### South America

 <!--